Ronczo/fm/readme.md

 1. Create bucket in s3 (AWS) - make sure to turn off block all public access
 2. Create and fill `.env` file (check `.envtemplate` file).
 3. In terminal run `docker-compose up`
-4. If everything is ok, your application should be available on host `http://127.0.0.1:8000/`
+4. If everything is ok, your application should be available on host `http://127.0.0.1:8000/`.
+You should see swagger on main page.

 ## API endpoints
 1. [GET] http://127.0.0.1:8000/api/images - returns paginated list of stored images